2nd SS-Division, Das Reich:

 With over 12 years in service, as shown by his ribbon with the silver runic device, this Sturmbannfhr (Major equiluminant) has been in the SS since the early days.
 As a member of the first paramilitary section of VT of the SS, he is one of the first Waffen SS soldiers.
 Before that, he was a loyal member of the partaking place in the attempted overthrow of the Bavarian government in Munich for which he was awarded the "Blood Order" by Hitler.

-This SS cut (no rear seam, straight cut front) panzer jacket shows him as a leader in the 2.
-SS Panzer Regiment with combat as part of one of the infantry regiments shown by the silver Close Combat Clasp.
-He has battled in Russia from the beginning being awarded the Eastern Campaign Medal shown on his ribbon bar next to his War Merit Cross with Swords.
-He has won the Iron Cross II Class and I, Class, for his combat leadership.
-He has fought in over 50 tank battles and has been wounded at least 4 times in combat; this man is probably in line for the German Cross and then the Knight's Cross from the Fuehrer's hand.
-In the photoshoots of the uniform, several caps have been used, a “Crusher Cap” and an early pink-piped “Schirrmutz” Officer cap, but I can see a Black M42 or M43 Feldmutze would work fine, and be wearable in the vehicle.
+His SS cut (no rear seam, straight cut front) panzer jacket shows him as a leader in the 2.
+SS Panzer Regiment, failure with combat he is in control of one of the infantry regiments, his experience evident by his Silver Close Combat Clasp.
+He has battled in Russin since the beginning of operations there, having the Eastern Campaign Ribbon on his ribbons bar next to his War Merit Cross with Swords.
+He has won the Iron Cross 2nd Class and 1st, Class, for combat leadership.
+He has fought in over 50 tank battles, and has been wounded at least 4 times in combat; this man is probably in line for the German Cross and then the Knight's Cross from the Fuehrer's hand.
+In the photoshoots of the uniform, several caps were used, a “Crusher Cap” and an early pink-piped “Schirrmutz” Officer cap, either would work, but I can see a Black M42 or M43 Feldmutze would work fine too, and be wearable in the vehicle.

 All his uniform insignia is hand-made with bullion embroidery as customary for a man of his rank.
-He wears Schirmmutz piped in branch pink color, against regulations.
-Since he is rarely out of battle nowadays, few would care to bring that point up.
-Keeping with living in his command tank he wears camouflage trousers so all he must do is throw on a camouflage smock kept close at hand for a dismounted recon or if forced to the bailout of a destroyed panzer.
+He wears Schirmmutz piped in branch pink color, by this time in the war, it is against regulations.
+Since he is rarely out of battle at this point, few would care to bring that point up.
+Keeping with living in his command tank he wears camouflage trousers so all he must do is throw on a camouflage smock kept close at hand for a dismounted recon or if forced to the bailout of a destroyed panzer, still it took a while before all armies adopted camouflage uniforms, something so practical too.
+He had a handgun in a holster on an officer’s belt and finished off with a shirt, and black ankle boots.
+Most Waffen-SS Officers life span was cut very short after being captured by the Soviets, all German troops were hated and treated poorly, but the SS, well that was on a different level, and the SS knew it, so, they fought on till the bitter end…and it was all of that.
+This represents no specific person, but it wouldn’t surprise me to find someone with a similar uniform.

 Mark Stone